salinecrew/salinecrew.github.io/_posts/2015-10-11-the-great-sms-experiment-begins.md

 club will actually use.
 In addition to email and twitter, I'll send all announcements by SMS using this service.

-If you would like to participate, simply send a text message to:
+If you want to participate, simply send a text message to:

 **1-734-887-6769**